 - There are usually a lot more services and amenities available and included at a CCRC than a rental community

 When people say “I’m not ready yet," we often ask “Not ready for what?”
 With spacious and modern apartment homes, moving to Eastmont is like moving to any other residence with the added benefits of housekeeping, maintenance, grounds keeping, financial planning, long term care when needed, lifelong learning, freedom to pursue your passions, healthy and nutritious meals, and more.

 We suggest that people make a move while they are healthy and can make the decision and move for themselves.
 When maintaining your home feels like a burden, it’s time to consider your next steps.
 Most residents admit that they’re so glad they made the move, and many say they wish they had done it sooner.

-One personal characteristic is usually abundantly consistent in Life Plan communities, individuals who choose retirement communities like Eastmont are planners.
+One personal characteristic is usually abundantly consistent in CCRCs, individuals who choose retirement communities like Eastmont are planners.
 They want to know the “how, when, where, and why” of their future including long-term care.
 Residents in these communities are engaged, educated people who understand the benefits associated with the agreements available to them and want to put a plan in place and choose for themselves where they will enjoy life as they age.